Madison singer wins Grammy for Best Classical Solo Vocal Album

 “Wow, this is unreal,” Brailey said during her 30-second acceptance speech thanking those who worked on the recording.

-A chorus director in high school helped her fall in love with singing, and Brailey attended the Eastman School of Music for her undergraduate degree before returning to Wisconsin to get her master’s at UW-Madison.
+A chorus director in high school helped her fall in love with singing, and Brailey attended the Eastman School of Music in Rochester, New York, for her undergraduate degree before returning to Wisconsin to get her master’s degree at UW-Madison.

 “She got a Collins Fellowship” for her graduate studies, “which is one of the most prestigious fellowships we offer,” said Paul Rowe, her longtime professor of voice at the Mead Witter School of Music.

-Brailey next moved to New York where she spent 11 years as a freelance musician before returning to UW-Madison to pursue her Doctorate of Musical Arts, which would open the door to teaching at the university level.
+Brailey next moved to New York City, where she spent 11 years as a freelance musician before returning to UW-Madison to pursue her doctorate of musical arts, which would open the door to teaching at the university level.

 When Brailey came back to UW-Madison in 2018, “we knew she would be gone a lot, and she was,” Rowe said.
 She has appeared on other Grammy-nominated works and on many other recordings listed at her website, sarahbrailey.com.